Search Options

 Key vulnerabilities

-Banks should address deficiencies in their credit risk management frameworks to boost their resilience to potential asset quality deterioration and to swiftly identify and mitigate any build-up of risks.
+Banks should address structural deficiencies in their credit risk and counterparty credit risk management frameworks.
+They should be able to swiftly identify and mitigate any build-up of risks in more sensitive portfolios.

 Credit risk management